Maria-Christina Oliveras: Career

 In October 2022, Oliveras began performances as Persephone in the North American tour of the Grammy- and Tony Award-winning musical Hadestown, directed by Rachel Chavkin.

 In January 2023, it was announced that Oliveras would return to Broadway as part of the cast of the Second Stage Theater revival of Stephen Adly Guirgis's Between Riverside and Crazy in the role of Church Lady, succeeding Liza Colón-Zayas.

 In Fall of 2024, New York Magazine lauded her "sharp and dangerous" turn as Tina in the world premiere of A Woman Among Women by Julia May Jonas at the Bushwick Starr.
 In Winter 2025, she starred as Belarius and the Queen in National Asian American Theater Company's modern translation of Cymbeline, directed by Stephen Brown-Fried.
 Maria-Christina received her first Drama Desk Nomination for Best Featured Performance in a Play for her dual roles in Cymbeline.

 Her regional credits include Here Lies Love at the Williamstown Theatre Festival; Laura Jacqmin's January Joiner at the Long Wharf, directed by Eric Ting; Jose Rivera’s Boleros for the Disenchanted at the Huntington Theater, directed by Chay Yew; Lynn Nottage’s Fabulation at Baltimore CenterStage, directed by Jackson Gay; the world premiere of Unbeatable, starring Kristy Cates, for which Oliveras received the Arizoni Award for Best Supporting Actress in a Musical; the regional premiere of Rent at the Hangar Theater, directed by Dev Janki; and numerous shows at the Denver Center, Colorado Shakespeare Festival, and Westport Country Playhouse, among others.

 Oliveras was the 2014 recipient of the Charles Bowden Actor Award from New Dramatists.
 She is also a member of the Actors' Center Workshop Company.

-Her film and television credits include Time Out of Mind, directed by Oren Moverman; The Humbling, directed by Barry Levinson; The Other Woman, directed by Nick Cassavetes; and St. Vincent, directed by Theodore Melfi.
+Her film and television credits include Viven and the Florist, Time Out of Mind, directed by Oren Moverman; The Humbling, directed by Barry Levinson; The Other Woman, directed by Nick Cassavetes; and St. Vincent, directed by Theodore Melfi.
 Her television credits include The Blacklist, Madam Secretary, Nurse Jackie, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, Person of Interest, NYC 22, Golden Boy, and Damages.

 In 2012, Oliveras was asked to return to Yale University to teach acting and to conduct a number of seminars.